 Vegan chocolate self-saucing pudding is made much in the same way as the traditional recipe!
 I used my Vegan Chocolate Cake recipe for the pudding sponge batter, then topped it with a mixture of cocoa powder and sugar, and then hot water.

 It's very easy to make a refined sugar free chocolate self-saucing pudding: just use coconut sugar in place of the normal sugar!
-For this recipe it works in a very similar way.
+For this recipe, coconut sugar works in a very similar way as normal refined sugar.

 How to make this recipe